Robbbo-T/gaia-air-crafts/README.md

 - **Part 6:** Robotic Assembly & Maintenance — [GP-RAME](./GP-RAME/ToC-GP-RAME.md)
 - **Part 7:** Program Management & Operations — [GP-PM](./GP-PM/ToC-GP-PM.md)

-Okay, let's modify the `ToC-GP-AM.md` document to reflect the S1000D approach, where each item in the Table of Contents represents a self-contained Data Module (DM) or Illustration Control Number (ICN) file needed to produce the documentation for certification.

-This revised ToC will list the S1000D identifiers instead of the old Markdown file names and will explain the S1000D naming convention based on our unified ontology.

 ---

 # ToC-GP-AM.md

 *Table of Contents – GP-AM Air Systems & Airframes (Part 1)*